Quad9 website blocking: No copyright liability for DNS services!

 The establishment of DNS blocking by Quad9 does not result in copyright infringements no longer being accessible.
 Internet users can easily access blocked websites through other channels - they may not even notice that Quad9 has been obliged to block, as most users will have configured multiple DNS resolvers that automatically kick in when one resolver cannot resolve a website.
 Moreover, the affected website is already accessible under a different domain.

 This limited effectiveness is in contrast to a serious encroachment on the fundamental right of Internet users to freedom of information under Article 5 (1) of the German Basic Law and Article 11 of the EU Charter of Fundamental Rights.
 DNS blocks always affect the entire content of a domain, so that legal content is also affected by the block.
 The ECJ already ruled in 2014 that network blocks are only compatible with the freedom of information of Internet users if access to lawful information is not disproportionately restricted and users have effective legal protection options for taking action against the block.
-In this respect, the order of the Hamburg Regional Court also raises doubts about fundamental rights - the users of a DNS resolver have no legal remedy against the DNS blocking.
+In this respect, the court decisions also raises doubts about fundamental rights - the users of a DNS resolver have no legal remedy against the DNS blocking.
 If an Internet access provider blocks access to legal content, its customers at least have a contractual claim against the provider; this is not the case when using a free DNS resolver, which anyone can use without prior registration.

 Private enforcement of the law is no substitute for proceedings under the rule of law